+The Project Director and Assistant Superintendent sign approvals of expenditures, including invoices, reimbursements for phone, mileage or any allowable expense paid up front by individuals.
+WCSD has comprehensive internal controls established that are strictly adhered to regarding personnel, asset management, procurement, inventory, bank reconciliation, bank transfers, cash receipts & receivables, accounting, cash disbursements, and budgets.
+This ensures 1) effectiveness and efficiency of operations, 2) reliability of financial reporting, 3) compliance with applicable laws and regulations, and 4) safeguarding assets to ensure they are used solely for the authorized purposes.
 Each budget is reviewed and approved by the Project Director.
 The budgets are input into the district accounting system (MUNIS) to match the Consolidated Ap.
 All expenditures require prior approval.
 Prior approval is obtained by completing a requisition in the school system financial software, MUNIS.
 Requisitions must include:

-- Complete vendor information including phone number (and fax number if applicable) - Ship to information including the address for the school - Appropriate account number assigned by the system coordinator, principal or designee based on the budget sheets - Sufficient detail to determine whether each item is allocable, reasonable, and necessary. - If a requisition is over \$3000, three quotes must be obtained and attached to the requisition in Munis.
+- Complete vendor information including phone number (and fax number if applicable) - Ship to information including the address for the school - Appropriate account number assigned by the system coordinator, principal or designee based on the budget sheets - Sufficient detail to determine whether each item is allocable, reasonable, and necessary. - If a bid process is required, all quotes must be obtained and attached to the requisition in Munis.